arcanous/abnmazing-shows/README.md

 ## 🧱 Architectural Decisions
 - Modular components, keeping the codebase clean and maintainable.
-- Minimal dDependencies - np unnecessary packages to maintain simplicity and reduce bloat.
+- Minimal dependencies - no unnecessary packages to maintain simplicity and reduce bloat.
 - Focused on delivering a subtle and delightful user experience with smooth interactions and animations.

 ## ✨ Features